tkr22777/teaching-cs-630/week_04/05_select_basics.md

 | 1984 | Science Fiction | 4.7 |
 | Brave New World | Science Fiction | 4.3 |

-###
+---

 ## DISTINCT Keyword

-DISTINCT removes duplicate values from results.
+The **DISTINCT keyword** removes duplicate values from results - you'll only see each unique value once.

 ### Example 17: Select Distinct Values